fluencelabs/docs/docs/aqua-book/aqua-js-api.md

 Aqua JS API allows you to manage all aspects of [Aqua](../introduction.md) development from your JS projects.

-To install the Aqua CLI package:
+To install the Aqua API package:

 ```sh
 npm install --save @fluencelabs/aqua-api
 ```

 # API
-API turns high-level Aqua code into AIR language that can be used with Fluence JS client to make peer-to-peer calls.
+API compiles high-level Aqua code into AIR language that can be used with Fluence JS client to make peer-to-peer calls.

 API has only one function: